-It is important for both optimal machine performance and long lasting belt life that the belts are correctly tensioned at all times.
+It is important for both optimal machine performance and long lasting belt life that belts are correctly tensioned at all times.
 Tension is correct when a force of 10 kg exerted on the belts at their mid-point between the upper and lower pulleys deviates the belts by 15mm.
+If the belts require tensioning follow the procedure stated below.

-After an initial first 2 hours of work check belt tension and taper locks (indicated 1 & 2 in the photo opposite) and tighten if required.
-Taper lock torque setting = 45Nm
+After initial first 2 hours of work; check belt tension and taper locks - tighten if required.